thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Linux.md

 <br>
 Participants <ins>don't need</ins> to know the **Scala-CHISEL** language to learn this course.

-Exercises in this course use the Arty-A7 FPGA board.
+Exercises in this course use the <a href="https://digilent.com/reference/programmable-logic/arty-a7/start">Arty-A7</a> FPGA board.
 Participants need to have an Arty-A7 to learn this course.
 <br>
 *Note:* both 35T and 100T versions of the FPGA are ok.